 Assessment tasks will be clearly designated.
 All tasks are included in individual subject schedules and at least two weeks' notice will be given to students via a "Notice of Assessment Task Form".
-Students will be required to sign upon receipt and submission of these tasks.
-All tasks should be clearly outlined in the notice and give information pertaining to the nature of the task, the outcomes being assessed and the marking schedule giving individual component weightings.
+Students must sign upon receipt and submission of these tasks.
+All tasks should be clearly outlined in the notice and give information about the task's nature, the outcomes being assessed and the marking schedule giving individual component weightings.